jtjanecek/DiffusionModelContainer/README.md

 # DiffusionModelContainer
 This document is an all inclusive guide on how to run hierarchical Bayesian diffusion modeling for detecting group differences based on the models written for the Old/Young group comparison project.
 This code is inspired by the  [Trinity MATLAB toolbox](https://github.com/joachimvandekerckhove/trinity) adapted to Python and containerized in order to better parallelize and to execute on high computing clusters.
+This container uses [JAGS](https://en.wikipedia.org/wiki/Just_another_Gibbs_sampler) as the MCMC sampler.

 ## Getting Started
 First, read a few papers on diffusion modeling in order to understand the parameters and assumptions.
 It will be important to understand the basics of hierarchical diffusion modeling.
 Recommended readings: